-1. Increasing Medical Costs
+1. Increasing medical costs

-4. Healthcare is not Consumerized
+4. Healthcare is not consumer-centric

-Another reason for the rise in health insurance costs is healthcare is not yet fully consumerized.
-Most people do not pay directly for their health insurance -- their employer does.
-As a result, most people are disconnected from making truly informed decisions about their cost of care and their coverage.
+Another contributing factor to rising health insurance costs is that healthcare is not yet fully consume-centric.
+Most people do not pay directly for their health insurance—their employer does.
+As a result, many people don’t consider costs as they evaluate treatments and services.

-5. Lack of Cost Transparency
+5. Lack of cost transparency

 We’d love to hear your perspective.
 Leave a comment below.